skilesare/immortality/yudikowski,_pirsig,_and_alexander_walk_into_a_bar/README.md

 # Yudkowsky, Pirsig, and Alexander walk into a bar, Taleb is tending bar

-The purpose of this chapter is to try to summarize the beliefs of four of my favorite authors that I think have something to say about these ideas and to show what each one gets right, and where I think they fall short.
+The purpose of this chapter is to try to summarize the beliefs of four authors that I think have something to say about these ideas and to show what each one gets right, and where I think they fall short.

 I understand the boldness of saying that these guys 'fall short.'
 They are all smarter than I am and know their areas way better than I do.
 If anything insightful comes of this it is siimply because I was in the right place at the right time and I read this stuff in the right order.